dmenin/CourseraDataScienceCapstone/README.md

 	* 24/04/2015
 		* Added final rpubs presentation - https://rpubs.com/dmenin/DataScienceCapstone
 		* Application published to shiny apps - https://dmenin.shinyapps.io/TextPredicitonApp/
-		* Adapted UI to the browser - It doesn't look good from RStudio, but it look of from the browser
+		* Adapted UI to the browser - It doesn't look good from RStudio, but it looks OK of from the browser
 		* Removed the grid from the advanced options and added title to the graph

 	* 20/04/2015